Albertkaruna/Cirqualizer/README.md

-Cirzualizer is the puzzle game.
+Cirqualizer is the puzzle game.
 The game is really super simple all you have to do is equalize all the circles.
 But make sure they are not touching each other or the border.